Synchronic would have been much, much better, had it been a crime thriller.

 Add to that is the philosophical rant by Steve right before the final “jump,” one markedly reminiscent of a declaration by Obama in 2016.

 Now, to be clear, I don’t disagree with the ex-POTUS.
 Logic-wise, I’m also unsurprised that Steve would have such an epiphany after his misadventures.

 Still, it just doesn’t match the mood of the first half at all.
 To an extent, I’d even say the rant is mawkish and unnecessary.
-All in all, Synchronic really wasn’t what I was hoping for before entering the cinema.
-In all honesty, I felt it would have been way superior had it stayed a crime-thriller too.
+All in all, Synchronic seriously wasn’t what I was hoping for before entering the cinema.
+In all honesty, I felt it would have been way superior had it stayed a crime-thriller.